RRethy/vim-hexokinase/README.md

 > I'm seeing grey colours when I toggle vim-hexokinase

 You need `termguicolors` to be turned on.
-Verify `:set termguicolors?` outputs `1`.
+Verify `:set termguicolors?` outputs `termguicolors`.
 For more info, see https://github.com/RRethy/vim-hexokinase/issues/10.